7aske/cgs/README.md

 `--no-color` - available to disable color output for usage in other command parsing programs like `exec`/`execp` command in `conky`.

+`-d` - outputs the absolute path to the repository.
+Assumes `--no-color`.
+Useful for `dmenu` scripting.

 ## Build

 You can build the program however you like just remember to link `pthread`.
 There is a `Makefile` with predefined recipes and you can just run them with: